 At this time the Green Grants program will be operating in a limited capacity.
 If you have an idea for a project, please reach out to firstname.lastname@example.org before completing an expression of interest or application form.

-NYU Green Grants are awarded to improve the university's operational environmental performance, foster environmental literacy and community engagement, advance applied research and design, and demonstrate the viability of best practices and technologies for sustainability.
-The Green Grants Selection Committee awards up to $20,000 for the most feasible, impactful, and innovative projects that have potential for institutionalization on campus or are self-sustaining.
+NYU Green Grants are awarded to improve the university's operational environmental performance, foster environmental literacy and community engagement, advance applied research and design, expand sustainability learning opportunities, and demonstrate the viability of best practices and technologies for sustainability.
+The Green Grants Selection Committee awards up to $20,000 for the most feasible, impactful, and innovative projects that have potential for institutionalization or are self-sustaining.

 Multispecies Worldbuilding Lab (2019) is a podcast series that brings together humanities scholars, artists, natural and social scientists to describe their research about various species that are being affected by climate change and engages them in conversation about re-imagining everyday methods of collaborative survival.

 Natures at the Water's Edge: Teaching Tools For Urban Sustainability

 Natures at the Water's Edge: Teaching Tools For Urban Sustainability (2020) will bring together an interdisciplinary group of faculty and students from NYU and Ludwig Maximilian Universität Munich (LMU) to investigate the social and ecological dimensions of New York City’s shifting coastline.
 A team of professors and students will produce an educational module that will highlight NYC as a case study to investigate key issues in sustainability along urban coastal systems that can be used in classrooms around the world.